 - (B) Major Amendment.
-The procedure for obtaining authorization to implement a major amendment is the same as the application for completeness.procedure for the category of net-metering system applicable to the amended net-metering system. - (C) Maintenance and Repair.
-The maintenance and repair of net-metering systems according to all terms and conditions of the CPG and complies with this
+The procedure for obtaining authorization to implement a major amendment is the same as the application procedure for the category of netmetering system applicable to the amended net-metering system. - (C) Maintenance and Repair.
+The maintenance and repair of net-metering systems and the replacement of equipment with like equipment do not require prior notice or Board approval.